egc112/OpenWRT-OpenVPN-scramble/README.md

 # OpenVPN Scramble options for OpenWRT

-The Scramble options can be used to obfuscate the connection, this can be useful to escape censoring.
+The Scramble options can be used to obfuscate an OpenVPN connection, this can be useful to escape censoring.
 It is supported by a number of OpenVPN providers e.g. TorGuard, [StrongVPN](https://blog.strongvpn.com/strongvpn-scramble/), IPvanish etc.
 For some backgroend please read: https://tunnelblick.net/cOpenvpn_xorpatch.html

-Scramble options must be added to OpenVPN by adding a series of patches and compile your own build with it (or the OpenVPN-OpenSSL package)
+Scramble options must be added to OpenVPN by adding a series of patches and compile your own build with it (or the OpenVPN-OpenSSL package).

-Patches are available for OpenVPN 2.5.x and for 2.6.x and are based on [Tunelblick's patches](https://github.com/Tunnelblick/Tunnelblick/tree/master/third_party/sources/openvpn) but adapted to work seamlessly with with OpenWRT
+Patches are available for OpenVPN 2.5.x and for 2.6.x and are based on [Tunelblick's patches](https://github.com/Tunnelblick/Tunnelblick/tree/master/third_party/sources/openvpn) but adapted to work seamlessly with with OpenWRT.

 ## To compile:
 Copy all patch files to `feeds/packages/net/openvpn/patches`